 Drive nails flush to the panel face.
 Avoid over-driving nails through the panel surface, especially when using a power-driven tool.
-Refer to the recommendations under Special Considerations for Power-Driven Fasteners below.
+Refer to the recommendations under Special Considerations for Power-Driven Fasteners on page 3.
 While nailing flooring, straddle the fastener location to ensure contact between the flooring and the framing.